Pasar al contenido principal Saltar al pie de página del mapa del sitio

 • Acting as a consultant in business efforts to restructure HR as needed to further company goals

-• Supporting clients and providing resources for the recruitment and hiring of "high-value" positions within the organization
+• Providing resources for the recruitment and hiring of "high value" positions within the organization

 • Assisting businesses with developing employee policies concerning performance management, onboarding, and retention